justdanpo/VivaldiHooks/README.md

     installhooks.bat C:\programz\Vivaldi-snapshots\1.5.609.8\Application
     installhooks.bat "C:\some path with spaces\Vivaldi\Application"

+Another easy way: drag Vivaldi directory and drop it on **installhooks.bat**.

 Note: **browser.html** will be overwritten.

 ###Manual

 Copy **vivaldi** folder into **Vivaldi\Application\{version}\resources**

 Or if you want to keep mods you've installed into **browser.html**, copy **vivaldi\hooks** folder and **vivaldi\jdhooks.js** into **Vivaldi\Application\{version}\resources\vivaldi**, open **Vivaldi\Application{version}\resources\vivaldi\browser.html** in a text editor, add line